microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 6. Open the Hyper-V manager mmc, select the **Server-[YOUR INIT}** then select the `Ubuntu` image, start it if not started.

-    > **Note** If you do not see Hyper-V installed yet, the image is still being configured.
-The VM will eventually reboot and you will need to login again to see the pre-configured Ubuntu image.
+    > **Note**: If you do not see Hyper-V installed yet, the image is still being configured.
+The VM will eventually reboot, and you will need to login again to see the pre-configured Ubuntu image.
 You can find a status of the configuration in the `C:\WindowsAzure\Logs\CloudLabsCustomScriptExtension.txt` file.

-    > **Note** If the image does not display, you can manually execute the **MCW Setup Task** in the Task Scheduler, if for some reason that script will not download, you can manually download the Ubuntu image and install it into the Virtual Machine by executing the `\Hands-On lab\Scripts\post-install-script02.ps1` PowerShell script in the server image.
+    > **Note**: If the image does not display, you can manually execute the **MCW Setup Task** in the Task Scheduler, if for some reason that script will not download, you can manually download the Ubuntu image and install it into the Virtual Machine by executing the `\Hands-On lab\Scripts\post-install-script02.ps1` PowerShell script in the server image.

 7. When the Hyper-V guest VM has started, right-click it and select **Connect**